Layton’s Mystery Journey is on the Play Store, and yes, you'll have to pay for quality

 Which brings me to my next point, Level 5 is a highly regarded publisher, at least in the console market of video games.
 Their Layton series features well-polished animations and stories that have been compared to Miyazaki and his Studio Ghibli films.
 Which makes sense, since they collaborated on Ni no Kuni: Wrath of the White Witch.
 That in and of itself is pretty high praise, and frankly, I don't disagree.
 If you take a closer look at the art direction in the Layton titles, you will easily see how superb it is.
 In my opinion, the series exudes a very French feel, similar in style to Sylvain Chomet's animated films The Triplets of Belleville and The Illusionist.
 Honestly, there's no arguing with how great the Layton games look, especially with this Android port.
 When you consider that the 3DS version of Layton’s Mystery Journey will only display at a 240p resolution, the Android version's HD content makes it the best looking option by default.

 Of course, I would be remiss if I didn't explain to any newcomers of the series what type of gameplay should be expected.
 As stated above the fold, Layton’s Mystery Journey is a puzzle adventure game.
 Essentially you travel around an assortment of locales while trying to solve mysteries by way of decoding differing puzzles.
 Now, since this title was originally designed for the 3DS, you'll have to consider that it's a title suited quite well to a touchscreen display.
 But because of the dual-screen design on the 3DS, you'll quickly see that the screen of your phone or tablet is split into two parts, consisting of a top and bottom.
-You will interact with the game's puzzles in the bottom of the screen, and watch events unfold at the top.
-Normally there's a heartfelt story that unfolds as a way to connect all of these puzzles.
-So it also contains content similar to a visual novel.
+You will interact with the game's puzzles on the bottom of the screen, and watch storied events at the top.
+Normally there's a heartfelt saga for the player to follow along with as a means to connect all of these puzzles.
+So you can also expect content very similar to a visual novel.

 Comments